About this leaflet

 There are different ways to describe mental

-disorders, and put them into categories.
-The first step is to see
+disorders, and to put them into categories.
+The first step is

-if there are patterns, or collections, of personality traits that
+to see if there are patterns, or collections, of personality traits

-are shared by people.
-Once these patterns have been identified,
+that are shared by a number of people.
+Once these patterns

-work can begin to find effective ways of helping.
+have been identified, we can start to find effective ways of

 Research suggests that personality disorders